 The Company acquired a 100% interest in the Caldera property by staking.
 This gold project located in Puebla State, Mexico, 10 km from Almaden's Ixtaca zone on its Tuligtic property, was discovered by the Company in 2007 during a regional exploration program and expanded in 2008.
-Further geological mapping and sampling were carried out in March and April 2009 with encouraging results.
-A drill program was undertaken by Windstorm Resources Inc. in 2011 who had optioned the property.
-The Company may consider further work based economic conditions.
-During the three months ended September 30, 2014, the Company spent \$16,144 on the property (three months ended September 30, 2013 - \$10,315).
-During the nine months ended September 30, 2013 - \$10,315).
-During the nine months ended September 30, 2013 - \$10,315).
+Further geological mapping and sampling were carried out in 2009 with encouraging results.
+A drill program is being considered for this property as it is fully permitted subject to economic conditions.
+The Company recorded a write-down in 2014 of \$35,846 (2013 - \$102,021).